Thrinx2716/24K-0017/Theory Assignments/Assign2/future.md

 What?
-Nothing here to do yet, go check Assignment 1 and come back in October or something.
+Nothing here to do yet.